 On this freeride itinerary, you’ll ski three areas of the Dolomites known for their fantastic off-piste – Alta Badia, including the Val Mezdì and Sass Pordoi; Arabba, at the foot of the Sella Massif; and Cortina d’Ampezzo, famous not only for hosting the 1956 Winter Olympics, but for it’s phenomenal Lagazuoi couloirs.
 As you enjoy four days of skiing, you’ll explore many of the lines and couloirs here that have become the stuff of legends.
 Lucky for us, much of this terrain is accessible just a short hike or skin from the top of the lifts, making this a great trip for skiers who want to track their vertical and maximize their turns.
 You’ll use a combination of lifts, gondolas, skinning, and boot packing to reach the some of the most incredible terrain Dolomite Mountains have to offer!

 Each day you will have the opportunity to ski different off-piste areas.
 This tour also provides you with the opportunity to explore the Ladin valleys of the Dolomites and their people, as well as discover their traditions and history, and explore the excellent culture and cuisine.
-Experience some overnights in rifugio – charming mountain inns with simply the best access to the slopes (you’ll ski right out the door each morning!), breath-taking vistas, and incredible cuisine.
+Experience one overnight in rifugio (7-days trip only)– charming mountain inns with simply the best access to the slopes (you’ll ski right out the door each morning!), breath-taking vistas, and incredible cuisine.
 So what are you waiting for!?

 - Enjoy some of the most challenging – and beautiful – off-piste slopes in the Dolomites, most of which are accessible by chairlift and gondola, or by short hiking/ski touring sections.

-- Ski “hut-to-hut” and enjoy the atmosphere of mountain rifugios, the best in all of the Alps
+- Experience the atmosphere of mountain rifugios, the best in all of the Alps

 - Ski some of the Dolomites most famous runs including Val Lasties, Val Mesdi, Val Culea Val Setus, Marmolada Glacier, Val Litres and Cristallo, surrounded by superb Dolomite panoramas